1cbyc/reluray/README.md

 It's worth noting that this project uses a Convolutional Neural Network (CNN) built on the VGG16 architecture for binary image classification, specifically for detecting pneumonia from chest X-rays.

+## Current Features
+- Pretrained VGG16 as the base model
+- Custom layers for binary classification
+- Support for training, evaluation, and prediction